Lilypads/deepNeuronalFilter/README.md

 novel smart 3D printed electrode consisting of a central and a ring electrodes.

 ## Prerequisites Libraries and packages:
+Process might differ depend on your operating system.

-1) Install the Fir1 library from _https://github.com/berndporr/fir1_ by running:
+1) Install the Fir1 library from _https://github.com/berndporr/fir1_

+* For Linux run on terminal:

 ` sudo add-apt-repository ppa:berndporr/dsp `